-Prior to today's trading, shares of the parent company of Florida Power & Light Co.
-Had gained 1.19% over the past month.
-This has lagged the Utilities sector's gain of 7.09% and the S&P 500's gain of 4.25% in that time.
+Heading into today, shares of the parent company of Florida Power & Light Co.
+Had gained 2.87% over the past month, outpacing the Utilities sector's gain of 2.69% and the S&P 500's gain of 0.72% in that time.

 NEE will be looking to display strength as it nears its next earnings release.
-On that day, NEE is projected to report earnings of $2.18 per share, which would represent no growth from the prior-year quarter.
+The company is expected to report EPS of $2.18, unchanged from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $5.24 billion, up 18.54% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.37 per share and revenue of $18.99 billion.
-These totals would mark changes of +8.7% and +13.43%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $8.38 per share and revenue of $18.99 billion, which would represent changes of +8.83% and +13.43%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for NEE.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.3% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
 NEE is holding a Zacks Rank of #3 (Hold) right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 NextEra Energy, Inc. (NEE) : Free Stock Analysis Report

 To read this article on Zacks.com click here.